Structural and Spectral Properties of Strictly Interval Graphs: Introduction

 \section{Introduction}

-Strictly chordal graphs (also called block duplicate graphs), a subclass of chordal graphs, were first introduced by \cite{GP02}; in this paper a forbidden subgraph characterization was given by the authors.
-The same class was defined in terms of hypergraphs in \cite{K05}.
-In 2010, \cite{BW10} characterized strictly chordal graphs by their critical clique graph structure.
-This characterization leads to several structural properties of the class.

-In this paper we deal with a subclass of chordal graphs, which are simultaneously strictly chordal and interval, the \textit{strictly interval graphs}.
+Strictly chordal graphs (also called block duplicate graphs), a subclass of chordal graphs, were first introduced by Golumbic and Peled \cite{GP02}; in that paper a forbidden subgraph characterization was given by the authors.
+The same class was defined in terms of hypergraphs by Kennedy \cite{K05}.
+In 2010, Brandst\"adt and Wagner \cite{BW10} characterized strictly chordal graphs by their critical clique graph structure.
+That characterization led to several structural properties of the class.
+In 2015, a characterization based on minimal vertex separators was presented by Markenzon and Waga \cite{MW15}.
+Here we deal with a subclass of strictly chordal graphs which are also interval graphs, the \textit{strictly interval graphs}.
 They were introduced by Markenzon and Waga \cite{MW16}, who proved that they are (2-net, bipartite claw)-free (see Figure \ref{fig:forbidden}).
+We present a new characterization of strictly interval graphs using their critical clique graphs leading to a simpler recognition algorithm.
+We also introduce a subclass of strictly interval graphs, the $SI$-core graphs.

-In this paper we phocus on the relation between classic invariants of graphs and their integer Laplacian eigenvalues.
-It is well nown in the litterature the quest for classes of graphs with elements which are Laplacian integral graphs.
-The cographs are the most important example of these classes, but the quest goes on.
-We present here a new characterization of strictly interval graphs by using their critical clique graph that leads to a simpler recognition algorithm.
-Next we introduce a subclass of strictly interval graphs, the $SI$-core graphs.
-Based on their structure, we show that several elements of the class are Laplacian integral.
+We phocus, particularly, on the relation between classic invariants of graphs and their integer Laplacian eigenvalues.
+The quest for classes of graphs with elements which are Laplacian integral graphs are well known in the litterature, being the cographs the most important example of these classes.
+Based on the structure of the $SI$-core graphs we show that several elements of the class are Laplacian integral.